paszu/3DSRepo/Part-4-(2.1.0-Downgrade).md

 **(If this fails or gives you an error do NOT continue or you may BRICK; you should [follow this troubleshooting guide](https://github.com/Plailect/Guide/wiki/Troubleshooting#ts_otphelper_verify_fail))**
 35. Cross your fingers
 36. Reboot
-37. If you get a black screen, boot with the SD card remove then reinsert when you see the home menu.
+37. If you get a black screen, boot with the SD card removed then reinsert when you see the home menu.
 If this fails, [follow this troubleshooting guide](https://github.com/Plailect/Guide/wiki/Troubleshooting#ts_sys_down)

 *(On 2DS at 2.1.0, the screen being stretched is normal)*